abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

 ## Supported Tasks

 ### Task 1: Write Test Strategy
-**Trigger**: When assigned to create test strategy document for a test file. assume the path provided for the test strategy document is docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`
+**Trigger**: When assigned to create test strategy document for a test file. assume the path provided for the test strategy document is `docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`

 **Instructions**:

 #### Step 1: Write the Template

-Copy and paste the following template *exactly* into the file `testFilePath`.
+Copy and paste the following template *exactly* into the file `docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`.
 Do not change any content in this step:

 ```
 # Test Strategy Document:

-## 1. Objective
+## Objective
 [placeholder]

-## 2. Testing Framework
+## Testing Framework
 Jest

-## 5. Test Cases
+## Test Cases
 [placeholder]

 ```